 - Acts as the official source of travel information for the VIN region

-- Is a one-stop-shop for potential visitors looking for information on experiences, services & facilities
+- Is a one-stop-shop for potential visitors for information on experiences & services in the region

 - Coordinates regional tourism promotion